DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **1) Callbacks are processed by the ASPx page**

-The ASPx page contains the ASPxDashboard control and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to false.
+The ASPx page contains the ASPxDashboard control and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `false`.
 This is the default mode for the dashboard, and you can use the standard ASP.NET access restriction mechanisms:

 ```aspx
 <location path="Authorization/Dashboards">